ohthehugemanatee/dcon-nashville-prenote/presentation.md

 Just give me ten minutes and then

 The site will be up

-Without even a hiccup
+Without a hiccup

-Just as it has been
+Just as it’s always been

 Well I got friends in low basements

-Where the admins lurk
+Where cron runs backups

-And a cron takes a backup every day
+And all the devops and admins play

 So we’ll be okay!